nasa/cumulus/example/README.md

 To run an individual test file, include a path to the spec file, i.e. `DEPLOYMENT=<name-of-your-deployment> ../node_modules/.bin/jasmine spec/helloWorld/HelloWorldSuccessSpec.js`.

-Jasmine supports wildcard expressions for running tests, so an entire test folder can be run using `DEPLOYMENT=<name-of-your-deployment> ../node_modules/.bin/jasmine spec/standalone/*`
+Jasmine supports wildcard expressions for running tests, so an entire test directory can be run using `DEPLOYMENT=<name-of-your-deployment> ../node_modules/.bin/jasmine spec/standalone/*`

 ### Running Tests on SIT